 Due to friction plate wear and clutch cable stretching over a long period of use, the clutch must be adjusted periodically (Pg.
-44).
+46).

-- Loosen the lock nut at the center of the clutch cable, and screw in the adjusting nut to give the cable plenty of play. - •Loosen the lock nut at the clutch lever just enough so that the adjuster will turn freely, and then turn the adjuster so that there is a 5 ~ 6 mm (0.20 ~ 0.24 in) gap between the adjuster and lock nut. - Remove the engine sprocket cover. - Loosen the clutch release lever lock nut, and back out the clutch adjusting screw 3 or 4 turns. - Set the clutch release lever angle at an 80~90° to the clutch cable by turning the adjusting nut of center of the clutch cable. - Turn the clutch adjusting screw in to where it suddenly becomes hard to turn, and then lighten the lock nut.
+- Loosen the lock nut at the middle of the clutch cable, and screw in the adjusting nut to give the cable plenty of play. - ■Loosen the lock nut at the clutch lever just enough so that the adjuster will turn freely, and then trun the adjuster to make a 5~6 mm (0.20~0.24 in) gap between the adjuster and lock nut. - Remove the engine sprocket cover. - Loosen the clutch release lever lock nut, and back out the clutch adjusting screw 3 or 4 turns. - Set the clutch release lever angle at an 80~90° to the clutch cable by turning the adjusting nut at the middle of the clutch cable. - Turn the clutch adjusting screw in to where it suddenly becomes hard to turn, and then tighten the lock nut.

-- •Take up all the cable play with the adjusting nut at the center of the cable, and then tighten the lock nut. - •Turn the adjuster at the clutch lever so that the clutch lever will have $2 \sim 3$ mm ($\frac{1}{16} \sim \frac{1}{8}$ in) of play, and tighten the lock nut. - •Replace the engine sprocket cover.
+- Take up all the cable play with the adjusting nut at the middle of the cable, and then tighten the lock nut. - Turn the adjuster at the clutch lever so that the clutch lever will have 2~3 mm (1/16~1/8 in) of play, and tighten the lock nut. - Replace the engine sprocket cover.

-Note: For minor corrections while riding, use the adjuster at the clutch lever.
+Note: For minor corrections while riding, use the adjuster at the clutch lever,